MikroElektronika/mikrosdk_click_v2/clicks/thermo9/README.md

 ### Application Task

 >
-> This example shows capabilities of Thermo 9 click by measuring
+> This example shows capabilities of Thermo 9 Click by measuring
 > temperature every 3 seconds and displaying temperature in degrres Celsius
 > via USART terminal.
 >